 Having physical tickets to sell is still a great way to get an audience because it requires reaching out into the community.
 You can have a local business sell tickets for you for a percentage of each ticket sold.
 You can set up a booth at local events like farmers' markets and community fairs.
 You can also allot tickets to members of your team for selling.
 This method requires advance coordination with third parties and regular maintenance to ensure your inventory numbers are up to date.

-If an Audio Described performance is offered, are the directions clear, once a ticket is purchased, on how to reserve and pick up a receiver?
+If this is an accessible performance, i.e. ASL, audio description, or other accommodations, are being offered, ensure the directions clear, once a ticket is purchased, on how to reserve and pick up a receiver?
 Do you have signage at your box office that indicates accessibility information, ie. if the venue is accessible, if the box office representatives speak ASL or any other languages that are suitable for the performance?
 Are washroom signs clear?